npcghost/npcghost.github.io/_posts/2024-08-29-Possible Diagnoses.md

 ### Diagnostic Tests
 To diagnose adrenal insufficiency, doctors typically use:
-- **Blood Tests**: These measure levels of cortisol, sodium, potassium, and adrenocorticotropic hormone (ACTH).
+- **Blood Tests**: These measure levels of cortisol, sodium, potassium, and adrenocorticotropic hormone (ACTH).<br>
-- **ACTH Stimulation Test**: This involves injecting synthetic ACTH and measuring cortisol levels before and after the injection to see how the adrenal glands respond.
+- **ACTH Stimulation Test**: This involves injecting synthetic ACTH and measuring cortisol levels before and after the injection to see how the adrenal glands respond.<br>
-- **Insulin Tolerance Test (ITT)**: Used to assess the pituitary gland's function by inducing hypoglycemia and measuring cortisol response¹⁴.
+- **Insulin Tolerance Test (ITT)**: Used to assess the pituitary gland's function by inducing hypoglycemia and measuring cortisol response.<br>
-- **CRH Stimulation Test**: Helps identify secondary adrenal insufficiency by measuring the response to corticotropin-releasing hormone (CRH).
+- **CRH Stimulation Test**: Helps identify secondary adrenal insufficiency by measuring the response to corticotropin-releasing hormone (CRH).<br>
-- **Imaging Tests**: MRI or CT scans may be used to identify any structural abnormalities in the adrenal or pituitary glands¹⁵.
+- **Imaging Tests**: MRI or CT scans may be used to identify any structural abnormalities in the adrenal or pituitary glands.<br><br>

 ### Specialists Involved
-- **Endocrinologists**: Specialists in hormone-related conditions who can diagnose and manage adrenal insufficiency⁵.
+- **Endocrinologists**: Specialists in hormone-related conditions who can diagnose and manage adrenal insufficiency.<br>
-- **Primary Care Physicians**: Often the first to suspect and refer patients to endocrinologists for further evaluation⁵.
+- **Primary Care Physicians**: Often the first to suspect and refer patients to endocrinologists for further evaluation.<br><br>

 ### Treatment Options
-- **Hormone Replacement Therapy**: The main treatment involves replacing the deficient hormones with medications such as hydrocortisone, prednisone, or dexamethasone for cortisol, and fludrocortisone for aldosterone.
+- **Hormone Replacement Therapy**: The main treatment involves replacing the deficient hormones with medications such as hydrocortisone, prednisone, or dexamethasone for cortisol, and fludrocortisone for aldosterone.<br>
-- **Adjustments for Stress**: Dosages may need to be adjusted during periods of stress, illness, or surgery to mimic the body's natural response¹².
+- **Adjustments for Stress**: Dosages may need to be adjusted during periods of stress, illness, or surgery to mimic the body's natural response.<br>
 - **Emergency Treatment**: In cases of adrenal crisis, immediate treatment with intravenous hydrocortisone, saline, and dextrose is necessary
 </details>